What Keeps Us Happy and Healthy?

 It’s not wealth or fame or working harder and harder.
 In Robert Waldinger’s words: “The clearest message that we get from this 75-year study is this: Good relationships keep us happier and healthier.
 Period.”

-Here are the three lessons that emerged as a result of the study:
+Here are the lessons that emerged as a result of the study:

-- People who are more socially connected to family, to friends, to community, are happier, they’re physically healthier, and they live longer than people who are less well connected.
+People who are more socially connected to family, to friends, to community, are happier, they are physically healthier and they lie longer than people who are less well connected.